 What is Red Ink?

-It is an add-in for Microsoft Office on Windows that allows you to access your preferred large language model (LLM) directly within Word, Excel and Outlook, enabling you to use the power of AI in a variety of ways in your daily work:
+It is an add-in for Microsoft Office on Windows that allows you to access your preferred large language models (LLM) directly within Word, Excel and Outlook, enabling you to use the power of AI in a variety of ways in your daily work - right where you work, without having to switch to a browser and directly from within your documents, worksheets and emails:

-- You can select a text or cells in your worksheet and have the content translated, corrected or improved.
+- You can select a text or cells in your worksheet and have the content translated, corrected or improved in various ways.

 - You can have summaries created, automatically abbreviate or anonymise text, or ask the AI to comment on your document according to your specifications (using Word comments/bubbles) or to analyse specific revisions to your document (‘What did the other side summarise and change?’).